drobotik/eav/docs/eav.md

 $set = new \Drobotik\Eav\AttributeSet();
 $set->setKey($attributeSetKey);
 /*
- * Making new db query to get corresponded attributes;
+ * Making a new database query to retrieve corresponding attributes.
- * Initializes this Attribute containers
+ * Initializing the Attribute containers
- * Initializes Attribute, Strategy, Value and other objects
+ * Initializing Attribute, Strategy, Value, and other objects
- * Grav Values from database if they exist
+ * Retrieving values from the database if they exist */
- */
 $set->fetchContainers();

 /*
+ * It is possible to force the rebuilding
- * It can be forced to rebuild all Attribute containers array from the scratch */
+ * of all Attribute container arrays from scratch
+ */
 $set->fetchContainers(true);